Sajan-Mahla/HWS-app-s/README.md

 - The API is from OXFORD
 - just push the word and see the magic

+### 1️⃣0️⃣  Edutainment — Education app with a bit of entertainment for competition
+- from table 2 to 12
+- number of questions your choice 5,10,20
+- your kid kid will love it
 ---
 ### ⏳ More coming soon...

 Every app here is one line of code closer to the dream.